Corgieater/merelyasite/README.md

 + Web secure with SSL and HTTPS
 + Using flask-bicrypt to encode users passwords
 + Recording user login statement with JWT
-+ Using BeautifulSoup to scrape movies info
++ Using BeautifulSoup4 to scrape movies info
++ Set crontab to scheduling scraping and writing to database events
++ Using Selenium imitating user clicking when scraping
 + Using Nginx as reverse proxy